5 Favorite Books for Your Reading List

 As a child, I escaped into books.
-Teachers expressed concern about my reading too much.
-Mrs. Hawkins, my sixth-grade teacher, sent home a note: I’m worried Julie is staying up all night reading.
-She was onto me, the compulsive bibliophile balancing a flashlight under the sheets, hoping to unearth some form of stability in the literary world.
+Teachers often expressed concern about my reading too much.
+Mrs. Hawkins, my sixth-grade teacher, sent a note home reading: I’m worried Julie is staying up all night reading.
+She was onto me, the compulsive bibliophile balancing a flashlight under the sheets.

 “Books are the most vital, intimate, personal, mind-altering, thought-twisting, friend-giving, empathy-strengthening, thrill-riding, emotional, world-shaking technology we will ever have.
 And in a world where we are increasingly connected via technology, but disconnected by society, books and stories can be the glue that bonds us.”

 Tara Westover was born to isolated survivalists in the mountains of Idaho.
 She was seventeen the first time she set foot in a classroom.
 Tara taught herself grammar and math and was admitted to Brigham Young University, Harvard and Cambridge.

 Educated is the story of family dysfunction and the grief that comes with severing unhealthy ties.
 It’s a coming-of-age gem revealing the doors education can open and how viewing the world through a different lens can change your trajectory.

 Kya Clark is the “Marsh Girl,” perceived as wild and unfit for polite society.
 But, Kya is misunderstood.
 She’s a naturalist with only one day of schooling.
 Her classroom was the marsh where she was born.
 Her classmates were the creatures within it.

 Kya’s savage solitude is disrupted when she becomes drawn to two young men, each enamored with her untamed beauty.
 She opens herself up to a startling new world.
 And then the unthinkable happens.

 At some point, we’ve all looked at our lives and wondered: Is this it?
 And then we quickly quash our feelings by telling ourselves we should be grateful for the life we have.